 Treating Type 2 diabetes involves treating both underlying problems (insulin resistance and inadequate insulin production).
 An individual’s treatment may change over time as his degree of insulin resistance or ability to produce insulin changes.
 Many people still make a fair amount of insulin when they are initially diagnosed with Type 2 diabetes, so their treatment may focus mainly on decreasing insulin resistance.
 Ways to decrease insulin resistance include increasing physical activity, following a healthy meal plan, and losing weight (even losing as little as 10 pounds can make a difference).
 Certain drugs are also targeted to treat insulin resistance.
 Metformin (brand name Glucophage) decreases the amount of glucose made by the liver, and pioglitazone (Actos) and rosiglitazone (Avandia) make fat and muscle tissues more sensitive to insulin.

-Other drugs address insulin deficiency by stimulating the pancreas to release more insulin or by slowing the digestion of carbohydrate in foods.
+Other drugs address insulin deficiency by stimulating the pancreas to release more insulin, slowing the digestion of carbohydrate in foods, affecting certain hormones involved in blood glucose regulation, or preventing the kidneys from reabsorbing glucose into the bloodstream.
 Using one or more of these medicines and keeping carbohydrate intake moderate and spread out over the day can help the pancreas keep up with insulin needs.
 Ultimately, however, it is not unusual for many people with Type 2 diabetes to eventually need to take insulin injections to supply their bodies with enough insulin.